Former LI superintendent dies at 80

 From his roles in athletics and education to his later duties as executive director of the Nassau County Council of School Superintendents, Tolle was perpetually occupied with something, said Reardon, the youngest of Tolle’s children.

-Reardon said her father lived for being her swimming coach, and later for cheering on his grandchildren in their soccer, basketball, baseball and gymnastic events and competitions.
+Reardon said her father lived to be her swimming coach, and later to cheer on his grandchildren in their soccer, basketball, baseball and gymnastics competitions.

 “He seemed to do it all,” she said.
 “No matter what it was, he was there.”

-Tolle is also survived by his children James Tolle, 53, of Lancaster, Pennsylvania, Christine Dubin, 48, of Coral Springs, Florida and Mary Lou Langdon, 51, of North Bellmore, 10 grandchildren and three great-grandchildren.
+Tolle is also survived by his children James Tolle, 53, of Lancaster, Pennsylvania; Christine Dubin, 48, of Coral Springs, Florida; Mary Lou Langdon, 51, of North Bellmore; 10 grandchildren and three great-grandchildren.

 His wife, Mary Jo Tolle, died at age 62 in 2001.